Santa Fe, Bogotá: History

-Santa Fe got a minor city hall in 1972.
-With the Constitutional reform of 1991, Santa Fe legally became a locality (or a Local Action Junta) of the Capital District.
+In 1972, Santa Fe was established as a minor city hall.
+With the Constitutional reform of 1991, Santa Fe was officially designated as a locality (or a Local Action Board) within the Capital District.

 General data

-Santa Fe had a population of 107,044 people according to the 1993 census.
+In 2023, Santa Fe had a population of 107,677 people according to a population projection.
 Its average temperature is 13 C. It has a total area of 4487.74 ha and an urban area of 662.06 ha.

 To the north, Santa Fe is bordered by the Canal Arzobispo or Calle 39, bordering the locality of Chapinero.
 To the south, it is bordered by Avenida Primera, with San Cristóbal.
 In the east, it is bordered by the Eastern Hils, bordering with the municipalities of Choachí and Ubaque in Cundinamarca.
 Lastly, the city is bordered in the west by the Avenida Caracas, with Teusaquillo, Los Mártires and Antonio Nariño.

 Among the neighbourhoods there are Las Cruces, Los Laches, La Perseverancia, La Concordia, Santa Inés, Santa Bárbara, San Bernardo, La Merced, Egipto, Germania, Las Aguas, La Paz, La Peña, Liévano, Las Nieves, El Consuelo, Belén, Egipto Alto, Central, El Rocío, Tisquesuza, La Macarena and El Bosque Izquierdo.
 Veredas are Monserrate and El Vergel.

 Santa Fe is crossed by the San Francisco River, San Agustín River, Arzobispo River and San Cristóbal River.
 Because of its proximity to the Eastern Hills, the urban area near these mountains is tilted some 40 degrees.

 Economy

-Santa Fe is mostly a commercial area with some small factories and service companies such as financial businesses, hotels and tourism facilities.
-There are some important universities in the area such as University of the Andes, Universidad Externado de Colombia, Jorge Tadeo Lozano University and others.
+Santa Fe is primarily a commercial area, featuring a mix of small factories, service companies, and financial businesses.
+The locality also hosts several universities, including: University of the Andes, Universidad Externado de Colombia, Jorge Tadeo Lozano University.

+In addition, Santa Fe offers various hotels and tourism facilities.